ashik-devops/GeoInformatics-WS2022-23/README.md

 https://howis.eglv.de/pegel/html/stammdaten_html/MO_StammdatenPegel.php?PIDVal=28

 ### Image Data

 For the image in master data website, we can store it as a BLOB in the PostgreSQL database.
 However, it might be more convenient to store the images on disk and reference their file paths in the database.
+Thats what has exactly been done, the absolute filepath is saved in the database and the image is saved in the relative directory images.

+### QGIS Temporal Controller

+QGIS, an open-source GIS software, is used to visualize the data in a geospatial context.
+The temporal controller feature in QGIS allows generating time-lapse visualizations of the data, which can help identify patterns and trends in the water resource system.